JavaScript Execution Context

 }

-// 4. foo is the running execution context
+// 4. bar is popped off the callstack and foo is the running execution context

 console.log('foo')